-The competitive ELISA is one of four methods.
-Each method is used for a different purpose.
-Some are good at detecting antigen while others are used to detect antibody.
+Each technique of ELISA is used for a different purpose.
+Some are good at detecting antigen while others are used to detect antibodies.
 All of them require the use of a fluorescent, chemiluminescent, or colorimetric tag.
-These tags are called reporters; they are used to quantify the assay.
+These tags are called reporters and used to quantify the assay.

 - Direct ELISA: The antigen is immobilized on the surface of the plate and is detected by an antibody conjugated to a reporter.
 A higher signal equals more target.